mauricioelliff/laravel_ddd_architecture/README.md

 It's so simple like use separated modules perform by Nicolas Widart, and a few adds on the Laravel folders.
 ( <a href="https://docs.laravelmodules.com">nWidart Modules</a> and his <a href="https://github.com/nWidart/laravel-modules">github place</a> ).
 In the future, each module should have 3 first folders, for infrastructure, application, and domain.
 By now, the subfolders are without this parents.
-On the same way that Laravel is not exactly a MVC framework, either is a DDD framework.
-It allows us to do what we want.

 #### 2. Architecture Folders
 ```